charlieouyang/Texting-Help/README.md

 DONE
 4) Searching through questions

+DONE
 5) User input next line symbols

+DONE
 6) Add legit Facebook log in and log out buttons

+DONE
 7) Add app wide loading modal in index.html... use jQuery to show and hide it in each view

+DONE
 8) Enable click on the profile picture in the header for FB users to hit user page

+DONE
 9) Error handling for search...
 When no questions come back

+10) Edit of questions

+11) Edit of answers

+12) Handle empty comments, answers, and posts

+12) Edit of comments?